Automated control system of troops "Andromeda-D"

-Based on the results of the successful military operation of Polet-K, which was carried out in the 76th Airborne Assault Division (Pskov), a decision was made to further develop the ACCS system, but this time covering all levels of control of the airborne troops - from the command of the Airborne Forces to airborne combat vehicle and an individual soldier.
-Experimental design, open to solve this problem, was called "Andromeda-D".
+Based on the results of successful military operation of the "Flight-K", conducted in the 76th airborne assault division (Pskov), a decision was made to further develop the ACSV system, but this time - with coverage of all levels of airborne troops command - from the Airborne Forces command to the airborne combat vehicle and individual serviceman.
+The experimental design development opened to solve this problem was called "Andromeda-D".

-The work was based on system engineering solutions adopted and implemented as early as within the framework of Poljot-K. As the practice of several years of military operation has shown, these decisions, at their core, turned out to be correct.
-Within the framework of the project, the principle of maximum unification of the devices being created with the hardware and software and communications already developed within the framework of Poljot-K was applied, as well as the principle of modularity of the created controls, which are designed to equip control points at all levels of the military hierarchy - both tactical, as well as operational management.
+The work was based on system engineering solutions adopted and implemented within the framework of "Flight-K".
+As the practice of several years of military operation has shown, these solutions, in their essence, turned out to be correct.
+Within the framework of the project, the principle of maximum unification of the created devices with the hardware and software and communication facilities already developed within the framework of "Flight-K" was applied, as well as the principle of modularity of the created control facilities, which are intended to equip control points at all levels of the military hierarchy - both tactical and operational control levels.

 In view of this, the project has become considerably less costly in financial terms than the complex ESU TZ (created in the “M2 Constellation” tactical unit) created in the “Constellation” concern.
 And this, despite the relatively greater number of levels of control included in the system (Airborne Forces Command - division - regiment - battalion - company - platoon - detachment - soldier), which is envisaged in the system of ESU-TZ (team - battalion - company - platoon - department - soldier).